-Applicants who hold a previous Schengen visa and who wish to apply by post must add two recent ID pictures to their file and pay the visa handling fee by certified cheque or postal money order (Canada Post).
+Applicants who hold a previous Schengen visa and who wish to apply by post must add two recent ID pictures to their file and pay the visa handling fee by certified cheque or bank draft (issued by a Canadian bank), or by Postal Money Order (issued by Canada Post).

 6. Status of your application

 In cases where your application has been transferred to Brussels for decision by the Immigration Office, you can check its status online.

 Consulate General officers do not answer visa questions over the phone.
 Any question for which the answer is not on this site can be addressed to firstname.lastname@example.org